kontent-ai/gatsby-packages/README.md

         "url": "https://assets-eu-01.kc-usercontent.com:443/5ac93d1e-567d-01e6-e3b7-ac435f77b907/36cb3d1b-1aa7-4809-9606-82c3c0f00b7f/fcyTulxr.jpg"
       }

-Should you need to refer to the properties, just bear in mind the addition of the `image-` suffix.
-The GUID in the child `image_id` property is never prefixed or otherwise transformed.
+Should you need to refer to the properties, just bear in mind the addition of the `image-` and `link-` prefix.
+In case of images, the GUID in the child `image_id` property is never prefixed or otherwise transformed.

 ## Further information